International Articles on Ozone Therapy for COVID-19

 As of December 14, 2020,

-Statements regarding vaccines ability to invoke immunization to protect against COVID 19 infections are inaccurate.
+Statements regarding vaccines ability to invoke immunization to prevent COVID 19 infections are inaccurate.

 1:41:34 – Senator Borris Miles, Can you go into any detail of information at this time about the side effects…yes sir the vaccine side effects”